Integrating Microsoft Entra ID with RADIUS Authentication

 Create an Azure Identity Lookup Provider

-“Creating” your Identity Provider (IDP) in SecureW2 tells Cloud RADIUS how to connect to your Azure AD user database, verify user credentials, and issue certificates.
+Creating an Identity Provider (IDP) in SecureW2 tells Cloud RADIUS how to connect to your Microsoft Entra ID or Azure AD user database, verify user credentials, and issue certificates.

 SAML applications provide a secure and efficient method for confirming the identity of valid users within the Identity Provider (IDP).
 By utilizing the SAML protocol, network admins can guarantee that only those users who are identified within the IDP are able to access the secure network.
 Their devices can also be enrolled for certificates, enabling highly secure passwordless authentication.